radian-software/heroku-buildpack-git-lfs/README.md

-# Emacs buildpack for git-lfs
+# Heroku buildpack for git-lfs

 This is a [Heroku buildpack][buildpacks] which downloads your [Git LFS][git-lfs] assets during deployment, which Heroku does not do by